cemgibney/movie-website/README.md

 **Installation**

-* Upload the following to your web server:
+* After making sure Python is installed (see above), upload the following to your web server:
   * entertainment_center.py
   * movie.py
   * fresh_tomatoes.py